nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 * The `parseFilterCommand` method then separates input, which parses the user input to extract the details in the input, still of `String` type.
-* The `getNusCourseCode` method then extract out the user specified NUS course code from the parsed input, checking if the course code is a School of Computing course.
+* The `getNusCourseCode` method then extract out the user specified NUS course code from the parsed input, checking if the course code is a School of Computing course or follows the format of a NUS course code, using the methods `isValidSocCourseCode` and `isValidNusCourseCodeFormat` methods in the `NusCourseValidator` class.
 * The NUS course code is then passed into the `displayMappableCourses()` method along with teh Json object.
 The method will iterate over the keys of the database which contains the University names, then obtain the array `courses` stored in the "courses" field.
 The `courses` array is then iterated over, for each course,